NERSC/timemory-tutorials/tutorial-day-1/python-api-and-tools/overview.md

 ## Profiling

 First we'll talk about profiling.
 Let's first take a look at our example.py.
-Note that right now there is no instrumentation-- it looks like a normal python script.
+Note that right now there is no instrumentation -- it looks like a normal python script.

 ### Profiling via the command line